The burner types

 These types are those who will usually respond to any change in diet for a short period of time.
 But chronic dieting, overeating, and lack of exercise causes them to lose muscle and develop dysfunctional metabolisms.
 Most people, and almost all younger people, are mixed burners.
 This percentage changes as we age.
 When stress and poor eating habits catch up with people, they begin to move toward the muscle or sugar burner category.

 It is important to remember here that these are simply clinical designations and not meant to define exact metabolic tendencies.
 In other words, the metabolism is not static, and there is no such thing as a pure “metabolic type”.
+The idea of “metabolic types” should be used as a starting place only.
+In the end, you must tweak, adjust and sleuth like a detective to find your individual and unique type.

 Carbohydrates & burner types